General Land Centennial Exhibition

 The General Land Centennial Exhibition was a World's fair held in 1891 in Prague, then in the Austria-Hungarian Empire.

-Many buildings were erected for this exposition, including the Průmyslový palace (Industrial Palace) and the Křižík's light fountain at Výstaviště Praha.
+Many buildings were erected for this exposition, including the Průmyslový palác (Industrial Palace) and the Křižík's light fountain at Výstaviště Praha.

 Summary

-Taking place towards the end of the Austria-Hungarian empire this exhibition was a demonstration of what was to soon become Czechoslovakia's desire for independence.
+Taking place towards the end of the Austro-Hungarian Empire, this exhibition was a demonstration of what was to soon become Czechoslovakia's desire for independence.
 Its date marked 100 years since the first industrial exhibition held in 1791 in Prague's Clementinum when Prague was part of the Habsburg monarchy.
-The German population in Prague attempted to move the 1891 expo to the following year when it could not be used to mark the century.
-And then when it was held largely boycotted it.
+The German population in Prague attempted to move the 1891 expo to the following year, when it could not be used to mark the century.
+When the Exhibition was held nonetheless, they largely boycotted it.